Wow! You have been de-aged! Isn't that cool? Now you can do the things younger people do... why does that kid look so attractive?

 - True Villains: Defied when the 88-year-old Evil Sorcerer Bayn finds himself the target of the six-year-old Mia's Puppy Love after he's turned into an eight-year-old and De-Powered.
 Although he becomes a bit less curmudgeonly as a child, he retains his mental age and firmly rebuffs any sign of infatuation from Mia.

 - In Adventure Time, Finn has long nurtured an unrequited crush on Princess Bubblegum, who as a 19-year-old (who happens to be Really 700 Years Old) is too old to be dating a thirteen-year-old.
-In the episode "Too Old", PB is aged down to Finn's age and their romance temporarily blossoms.
+In the episode "Too Young", PB is aged down to Finn's age and their romance temporarily blossoms.

 - Archie's Weird Mysteries: When all the town's adults are turned back into teenagers (both physically and mentally), the now sixteen Miss Grundy hits on Archie and Reggie.
 Both are repulsed by the idea, although Reggie starts to warm up to it whilst the two are slow dancing together, right before the affects wear off and she returns to her proper age with no memory of what happened leaving him to flounder for an explanation.